UC Cooperative Extension - Kern County

 100-Year Agriculture Families

-As we celebrate University of California Cooperative Extension - Kern County 100th anniversary, we would like to celebrate and recognize those families with a long, sustained involvement in the agriculture industry.
-We are looking for agriculture families with 100 years or more of working/owning farms, ranches, dairies and/or 4-H participation.
+As we celebrate University of California Cooperative Extension - Kern County 100th anniversary, we recognized those families with a long, sustained involvement in the agriculture industry.
+Check out some pictures here:

 The University of California has been extensively involved in research and implementation of water conservation/management strategies throughout the state.
 A lot is known about when and how to most effectively use limited water supplies.
 The links below contain a brief introduction.
 Additional information is available at UC ANR drought website. http://ciwr.ucanr.edu/California_Drought_Expertise/